'It wouldn't be right to keep them in the Under-23s' - The Man Utd players set for loan moves | Goal.com

 The U23s returned to training a couple of weeks ago and the group currently consists not only of those likely to go out on loan and others who have already been released (but are allowed to keep on training with United until they find a new club), but also a number of exciting players from the U18s.

-It's an odd mix but Wood has been pleased with the work they've done so far and is now looking forward to testing the young newcomers to his squad in upcoming friendlies against football league sides Macclesfield Town, Doncaster and Morecombe.
+It's an odd mix but Wood has been pleased with the work they've done so far and is now looking forward to testing the young newcomers to his squad in upcoming friendlies against Macclesfield Town, Doncaster and Morecambe.

 “We’re going to be pretty much an U19s squad next season and it’s going to be hard on them," Wood admitted.
 “Talent-wise, they can compete but it’s going to be very hard physically for them.